 1. Look for a camera in your parents’ or grandparents’ house

 Most families had at least one photographer who would take snapshots on vacation, or when the family gathered.
-And for the most part, people really valued these devices and kept them in good condition.
+And because they were so new and exciting at the time, people really valued their film cameras and kept them in good condition.

+For example, I recently picked up a beautiful Yashica rangefinder camera at a flea market, and because of the pressure, ended up buying one with a mold problem.
 Do these 5 tests as soon as you get a new (to you) camera in your hands to be sure it’s worth keeping.

-Start with a 35mm camera
+Start with a 35mm film cameras

-Medium format 120 film only has enough space for 8 and 16 photos per roll depending on the camera.
+Medium format 120 film only has enough space for 8 and 16 photos per film roll depending on the camera.
 That means your developing costs when starting out are going to be astronomical, and it can be difficult to really explore what options are out there.

 2. Buy the cheapest roll of film you can find

 This will allow you to see if there’s anything wrong with the camera.
-There could be something as minor as light leaks, to as major as the shutter getting stuck mid roll.
+There could be something as minor as light leaks, to as major as the shutter getting stuck mid-roll.
 So the only way to know exactly how it will function will be to see the negatives.
 Take a look at this guide if you’d like to learn about, or diagnose a camera issue based on the negatives.